himmAllRight/himmAllRight-source/content/post/switched-to-joplin-notes.md

 </center>
 <div class="caption">Export options in Joplin GUI</div>

-I like that the notes are formatted in markdown.
-This provides me with some consistency when writing, but also means that my notes are in a format that is very standardized.
-Additionally, I like that joplin allows easy exporting of the notes to other formats such as `json` or as `pdf`s.
+I like that notes are formatted in markdown.
+This provides some consistency when writing, but ensures that my notes are in a format that is standardized.
+Additionally, joplin allows easy exporting of the notes to other formats such as `json` or as `pdf`s.

 #### Easy enough to use